PowerMops/powermops-site/src/routes/pmops/Classes-6.md

 this view.
 And note from this that CLICK: no longer returns a result.

-So, if your particular view receives a CLICK: message, you know that your view was really clicked&mdash;you don\'t have to test anything.
+So, if your particular view receives a CLICK: message, you know that your view was really clicked---you don't have to test anything.

 In the situation I mentioned above, where a view wants to handle clicks on its children, you can now simply override VIEW\_FOR\_CLICK?: Thus: